Healthy Homes Assessment Houghton Bay

 Houghton Bay Moisture Ingress & Drainage

-Rental properties should be equipped with efficient drainage to remove rainwater, storm water, and ground water, which includes an appropriate runoff or outfall.
-Making sure that water has a proper place to go, and that it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Rental properties require to be equipped with effective drainage for the removal of rainwater, storm water, and ground water, including an appropriate outfall or runoff.
+Making sure the water has a proper place to go, and that it doesn’t get sucked into structures is an important aspect of maintaining your property’s dry.

-An underground moisture barrier usually a polythene sheet laid over the ground, in order to block any moisture from the ground from entering the home.
-It also helps to prevent any damage to your underfloor insulation.
+Ground moisture barriers are usually a polythene sheet laid over the ground, to block any moisture in the ground from entering the structure.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection